oracle-livelabs/oci/oci-multicloud-connectivity/vcn/vcn.md

 ## Introduction

-In this lab you will build a Virtual Cloud Network (VCN) to create a private network for workload connectivity using the VCN Wizard.
+In this lab, you will build a Virtual Cloud Network (VCN) to create a private network using the VCN Wizard.

 Estimated Time: 10 minutes

 # About Virtual Cloud Networks (VCNs)

 Oracle Cloud Infrastructure (OCI) Virtual Cloud Networks (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
 Just like a traditional data center network, the VCN provides customers with complete control over their cloud networking environment.
 This includes assigning private IP address spaces, creating subnets and route tables, and configuring stateful firewalls.

-### Prerequisites

-This lab assumes you have:

-* A paid Oracle Cloud account
-* Access to a connectivity provider such as Equinix or Megaport OR an OCI/Azure region pair that supports the OCI Azure Interconnect.

-### Objectives
+# Objectives

 In this lab, you will: